Kclamberth/ytAuto/README.md

 - **Channel Links**: You need to populate the `channels.txt` file with YouTube channel URLs in the format `https://www.youtube.com/@exampleone`.
 The use of the simplified format with `@` is crucial for the script to correctly parse and handle the channel names.

-- **Subdirectory Creation**: Upon subsequent executions of copy.sh, the script reads the channel links from `channels.txt` and creates corresponding subdirectories within the `youtube` directory for each channel (e.g., `/media/youtube/exampleone` for `https://www.youtube.com/@exampleone`).
+- **Subdirectory Creation**: Upon subsequent executions of `copy.sh`, the script reads the channel links from `channels.txt` and creates corresponding subdirectories within the `youtube` directory for each channel (e.g., `/media/youtube/exampleone` for `https://www.youtube.com/@exampleone`).
 This organization facilitates neat storage and easy management of downloaded content.

 - **File Management**: The `channels.txt` file is automatically moved into the `youtube` directory if found outside.
 Additionally, a `lastupdated.txt` file is created within the same directory, acting as a log to track when videos were last pulled and archived from YouTube.